A Multi-Agent Conversational Bandit Approach to Online Evaluation and Selection of User-Aligned LLM Responses: Introduction

-\ding{184} Thirdly, existing studies on conversational bandits~\cite{Wang-2023-Efficient,Zhang-Conversational-WWW20} rely on predetermined functions to control conversation frequency, which typically follow a fixed sequence of engagements to initiate a specific number of conversations.
-This approach is not suitable for the dynamic nature of LLM response identification, as it imposes unnecessary restrictions and could degrade user experience.
+\ding{184} Existing conversational bandit studies~\cite{Wang-2023-Efficient,Zhang-Conversational-WWW20,dai2024misspecification} use predefined functions to control conversational frequency, which typically follow a fixed sequence of engagements to initiate a specific number of conversations.
+But this fixed interaction model struggles to adapt to the dynamic needs of LLM response identification, failing to adaptively adjust the direction and frequency of key term conversations.

-\ding{185} Finally, existing literature on conversational bandits solely considers centralized scenarios, neglecting the inherent multi-agent property of data source of LLM platforms.
-While there are works on distributed bandits with finite arms~\cite{huang-2021-federated,lin-2023-federated,wang-2020-distributed-bandit}, they either require all local agents to upload user feedback to the cloud server or share the exactly same arm set.
-These restrictive settings can leak sensitive information, reduce the flexibility of local agents, and increase communication costs.

-This paper makes the following contributions: \begin{itemize}[leftmargin=*] \item \textbf{Model Formulation:} We propose a distributed conversational bandit model for online LLM response identification.
-Complementing existing methods that rely on offline selection from a pre-generated pool of LLM responses.
-Our model emphasizes ``\textit{online identification}'' of the optimal LLM response from the pre-generated arm set with uncertain performance.
-This involves ensuring the quality of the generated response while considering user preferences.

-\item \textbf{Algorithm Design:} We propose the Conversational Adaptive Distributed Identifier (\cadi), comprising \textit{MACO-A}, which is executed by local agents, and \textit{MACO-S}, which is executed by the cloud server.
-Unlike previous works with predetermined conversation frequencies, \cadi\ adaptively decides when to engage in conversations based on the current context.
-Additionally, it enhances collaboration among local agents to improve the efficiency of LLM response identification.

-\item \textbf{Theoretical Analysis:} We establish the regret upper bound for \(\cadi\) at \(\mathcal{\widetilde{O}}(\sqrt{dMT})\), with a lower bound analysis of \(\Omega(\sqrt{dMT})\), indicating that \cadi\ is near-optimal.
-Additionally, we leverage the conversational setting to enhance efficiency in both computation and communication, compared to existing work on distributed linear contextual bandits with finite arm sets.
-Specifically, we provide the upper bound of communication cost as \(\mathcal{O}(d^2M \log T)\).
-The development of distributed conversational bandits in \cadi\ successfully avoids the computationally intensive \textit{G-optimal design}, which is required in previous elimination-based linear bandits.

-\item \textbf{Experimental Evaluation:} We conduct extensive experiments using the open LLM Llama to generate responses, coupled with two different embedding models from Google and OpenAI for text vector representation.
-Testing under various conditions, including different arm pool sizes and numbers of local agents, our algorithm consistently outperforms state-of-the-art methods.
-Additionally, by eliminating the time-intensive \textit{G-optimal design} procedure, our approach significantly reduces execution time.
-This reduction does not compromise performance, thanks to our conversational mechanisms design, which enhances the speed of online LLM response identification and estimation of user preference. \end{itemize}